caruby/core/doc/sops/commit.md

         Fixed bug #42 - Prostate specimen annotation Gleason score is not saved.
 Added the Gleason score properties as caRuby attributes.

-  Commit messages begin with a capital letter and end with a period.
+  The commit message begins with a capital letter and end with a period.

 * Run the full test script and confirm that there are no regressions: